RobD33/pool_comp_fe/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+Pool_comp rails server must be running on port 3001

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.